Probing gravity with non-linear clustering in redshift space: Methodology

 The reason behind using configuration space instead of Fourier space to compare directly with COMET are the stochastic terms (see sec.~\ref{sec: stochastic}).
 In configuration space these terms disappear since they average out.
 This helps reducing the parameter space eliminating three terms: $N_{0}^P$, $N_{2,2}^P$, $N_{2,0}^P$.
 The first term $N_{0}^P$ is completely degenerated with parameters such as $b_1$ that control the full amplitude of the multipoles while the other two are partially degenerated with parameters that depend on the scale.

 For the small scale we select the data points within the range [20, 50] Mpc/$h$, while for the large scales we use scales within [50, 140] Mpc/$h$ for all redshifts.
+We choose 50 Mpc/$h$ as the splitting scale to ensure a sufficient number of data points in the small-scale regime, while also isolating the region where we expect the largest differences between the two gravity models (see Figure \ref{fig:MG_boost}).
+We limit the minimum scale to 20 Mpc/$h$ to avoid too large nonlinear effects, although we also perform a calculation of the $E_G$ with a minimum scale of 10 Mpc/$h$.
 This leaves us with 6 data points for small scales and 18 data points for large scales.
 We performed some validation tests by fitting the COMET parameters with a synthetic data vector generated with COMET.
 We deduced that for small scales 6 data points were not enough, even in an idealized case like this, to correctly estimate the 9 parameters of the model.
 For this reason we came up with the following methodology: 1) We first perform a fit on the full range of scales [20, 140] Mpc/$h$ leaving all parameters free except for $b_1$, which contains a Gaussian prior from the $C_\ell$s as detailed earlier, and $\sigma_{12}$ which is fixed to the fiducial value, 2) then we use the estimated mean values and their associated standard deviation for $b_1$, $b_2$, $\gamma_2$, $\gamma_{21}$, $c_0$ and $c_2$ as Gaussian priors for the subsequent fits of the model parameters when we split the full dynamic range on large and small scales.
 Using this approach we recovered the cosmological parameters in an unbiased way, so we apply this methodology as the baseline for this work.